Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ##### Cohort leadership

-A cohort at Umuzi.org can be managed by one or more employee from the same department.
+A cohort at Umuzi.org is managed by one or more employee from the same department (`one to many relationships`).
-This said to be a `one to many relationships`. from the cohort and Employees tables, we derive the following table.
+From the cohort and Employees tables, we derive the following table.

 ##### Example